DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

+\textbf{Effect of the action mask decoder.} In \tabref{abl} (b), we investigate the effect of the AMD.
+Compared to the baseline without the AMD (with the DE), employing AMD shows a significant improvement of $5.9$ points in the H.M..
+The results in \tabref{abl} (a) and (b), underscore the importance of employing \emph{both DE and AMD} for effective disentanglement of action and scene representations.

+\textbf{Ablation study on the decoder design choices.} In \tabref{abl} (c), we investigate various decoder design choices.
+In the first column, `Pixel' and `Mask' denote an AMD reconstructing RGB pixel values and action masks, respectively.
+Compared to the action pixel reconstruction, the action mask reconstruction shows $2.6$ points improvement.
+Decoding the action slot only shows the best performance ($60.7\%$) compared to decoding the scene slot only ($53.1\%$) and decoding both the action and scene slots ($52.8\%$).

+\textbf{Effect of hyperparameters.} Increasing the number of slot attention iterations improves the H.M. by $4.9$ points as shown in the first and second rows in \tabref{abl} (d).
+Using shared parameters for slot attention shows $5.6$ points improvement compared to using separate parameters for each slot attention layer.
+We see a decrease in performance when using more slots, as shown in the fourth row.

-\paragraph{Effect of slot assignment method.} We examine the Hungarian matching when assigning disentangled slots as action or scene slots and present the results in \tabref{abl} (c).
-We observe a $5.6$ points improvement in harmonic mean when training with the Hungarian matching, compared to a fixed assignment of each slot to action and scene roles.
+\textbf{Effect of slot assignment method.} We examine the Hungarian matching when assigning disentangled slots as action or scene slots in \tabref{abl} (g).
+We observe a superior performance of 60.7 points H.M. when training with Hungarian matching, compared to both hard assignment and greedy matching of each slot to action and scene roles.